wyongqiing/tp/docs/DeveloperGuide.md

 **MSS**

 1. HR requests to list employees.
-2. HRelpher shows a list of employees.
+2. HRelper shows a list of employees.
 3. HR requests to delete a specific employee in the list.
-4. HRelpher deletes the employee.
+4. HRelper deletes the employee.

    Use case ends.